Sacramento Federal Criminal Defense Attorneys

 We understand that you may have been in a situation where you were associated with a group of people under investigation but were not directly involved.
 Our Sacramento federal criminal defense attorneys are here to protect your rights and freedom.
 We have a proven record of successfully defending clients in federal court by seeking to have the charges dismissed and/or greatly reduced.

-To learn more about how the Abrate & Olsen Law Group can help you with your federal drug charges, please contact our law office to schedule a free legal consultation today.
+To learn more about how the Abrate & Olsen Law Group can help you with your federal drug charges, please contact our law office to schedule a legal consultation today.

 Federal Sex Crimes